Welcome to our Forest School Page

 What is Forest School?

 The Forest School ethos aims to promote students’ confidence, social skills, sense of self-worth and emotional well-being in an outdoors environment.
 Students are taught some skills but the main focus is on encouraging them to find things out for themselves through play.
 This can include games, stories, creative expression and sharing.
-Through play the child develops their initiative and imagination (problem solving), learns resilience and resourcefulness (perseverance and determination), how to give and ask for help and support from peers (emotional intelligence and teamwork), and how to appropriately self-manage risk in an increasingly risky world.
-It is important to recognise that Forest School is not simply an outside classroom or a nature lesson.
+Through play the child develops their initiative and imagination.
+Hopefully they will also learn resilience and resourcefulness (perseverance and determination), how to give and ask for help and support from peers and how to appropriately self-manage risk.
+Forest School is not simply an outside classroom or a nature lesson - there is no written academic work and no tests or exams.
+We hope the children will enjoy developing new skills, learning some facts and will gain an appreciation of nature.

 What happens in Forest School?

-Activities are provided during a forest school session but the emphasis is on the children choosing what they do.
-Initially, the children will be learning about the rules and behaviour we expect in the forest.
+Activities are provided during a forest school session but the emphasis is on the children learning their own ways to process activities.
+Initially the children will learn how to behave appropriately in an outdoor environment and the rules of our Forest School area.
 They will then go on to participate in more creative activities these could include:

 Crafts, woodland treasure hunts, games, storytelling, singing, identifying flora and fauna and small group discussions.